pluralsh/documentation/pages/getting-started/how-to-use/scm-connection.md

 To get this working you'll first need to give your Plural Console scoped access tokens to your SCM.

+{% callout severity="info" %}
+If you're using Plural Cloud, this should have been installed for you by default as part of the setup wizard.
+{% /callout %}

 # Prerequisites
 Some things you'll need to run this tutorial: